AI for Enterprise. Definition, Use Cases, and Benefits

 Reduced costs and increased profitability

-Enterprise AI enables organizations to reduce operational costs and maximize profitability by automating tasks, optimizing resource allocation, and enhancing efficiency across departments.
+Enterprise AI enables organizations to reduce operational costs by up to 40% and maximize profitability by automating tasks, optimizing resource allocation, and enhancing efficiency across departments.

-Businesses that implement enterprise AI systems can reduce the need for manual labor in repetitive tasks such as data entry, answering typical customer inquiries, inventory management, and invoice processing.
-Instead, their employees can focus on strategic tasks that help generate more income.
+Businesses that implement enterprise AI systems can reduce the need for manual labor in repetitive tasks such as data entry, answering typical customer inquiries, inventory management, etc. Instead, their employees can focus on strategic tasks that help generate more income.

-Additionally, AI tools help optimize processes and increase their efficiency.
-It allows businesses to reduce waste and better allocate resources and budgets, driving long-term financial growth and sustainability.
+Additionally, AI helps optimize processes and increase their efficiency.
+It allows businesses to reduce waste, better allocate resources and budgets, and ensure consistent performance, driving long-term financial growth and sustainability.

 According to the report commissioned by Google Cloud in the fall of 2024, 74% of enterprises that use GenAI are seeing ROIs, and 86% of organizations that use Gen AI in production are seeing revenue growth estimated at 6% or more gains to overall annual revenue.